As well as campaigning and raising awareness about asylum issues, BEACON has four projects:

 Click on each project’s link under the heading ‘Projects’ above, for further details.

 If you are interested in becoming a BEACON volunteer, please click here to download a volunteer application form.
-Completed forms can be returned to Katy Armitstead, BEACON Team Leader, 32 Merton Road, BD7 1RE or by emailing firstname.lastname@example.org
+Completed forms can be returned to Katy Armitstead, BEACON Team Leader, c/o Touchstone, 4 Easby Road, Bradford, BD7 1QX or by emailing firstname.lastname@example.org